kartikvittal/gettingandcleaningdata/codebook.md

 ##    This document explains the columns of the final dataset

+###Brief Overview from the Original Dataset:
+The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
+Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.

+For each record it is provided:

+- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+- Triaxial Angular velocity from the gyroscope.
+- A 561-feature vector with time and frequency domain variables.
+- Its activity label.
+- An identifier of the subject who carried out the experiment.

+##Final Dataset
 The final dataset has 180 rows and 88 columns

 subjectid: Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.